Alchemy RecipeBeginnercomparison

 Prerequisites

-Before choosing one of these tools, you should have:
+Before choosing between these tools, make sure you have;

-• For Deepnote: basic Python knowledge or willingness to learn; you will encounter error messages and need to debug.
+• For Deepnote: basic familiarity with Python or SQL, or willingness to learn.

 The Verdict